-As mentioned in the introduction of this section, here the components defined in FIGURE 14 are mapped to an example network topology.
-For exemplifying purposes, the network topology describing SEMIoTICS' Use Case 3 (UC 3) will be used, see FIGURE 15.
-References to the SEMIoTICS architecture and FIGURE 14 will be made, as well as highlights to common NFV Components' APIs.
+As mentioned in the introduction of this section, the NFV components are mapped to an example network topology.
+For exemplifying purposes, the network topology describing SEMIoTICS' Use Case 3 (UC 3) will be used, see FIGURE 16.
+References to the SEMIoTICS architecture and will be made, as well as highlights to common NFV Components' APIs.

-FIGURE 15 USE CASE 3 SYSTEM ARCHITECTURE (FROM D2.4)
+FIGURE 16 USE CASE 3 SYSTEM ARCHITECTURE (FROM D2.4)

-Going down an abstraction layer that is from FIGURE 14 to hardware, requires a real use case.
-For that reason, UC 3 system architecture (shown in FIGURE 15) will serve as a starting point.
+Going down an abstraction layer to hardware, requires a real use case.
+For that reason, UC3 system architecture (shown in FIGURE 16) will serve as a starting point.
 In it, it is possible to identify SEMIoTICS Architecture's three layers, as well as the components involved in the realization of the UC.

-In FIGURE 15, the Field Layer is composed of two type of devices: Field Devices, and IoT Gateway.
+In FIGURE 16, the Field Layer is composed of two type of devices: Field Devices, and IoT Gateway.
 The formers are sensors equipped with an embedded intelligence component and not virtualization-capable.
 The latter are indeed virtualization-capable nodes, which are able to run all or some of their services as VNFs.
 Going up SEMIoTICS System Architecture, the NFV Orchestration Layer summarizes the collection of NFV MANO elements involved in the UC.
 Finally, the Application Orchestration Layer hosts the backend VNFs supporting the UC.

 From the aforementioned overview it is easy to highlight the domain of the NFV Component, i.e. virtualization-capable nodes (NFVI).
-The following FIGURE 16 maps UC 3 elements and virtualization requirements2 to a preliminary network topology describing the NFVI of such UC as defined in FIGURE 15.
-FIGURE 16 also highlights the elements of the SEMIoTICS architecture that would fall within the NFV Component's domain (denoted here as NFVI).
+The following FIGURE 17 maps UC 3 elements and virtualization requirements to a preliminary network topology describing the NFVI of such UC as defined in FIGURE 16.
+FIGURE 17 also highlights the elements of the SEMIoTICS architecture that would fall within the NFV Component's domain (denoted here as NFVI).
 Starting from the Field layer, the IoT Gateway hosts the VNFs that enable its functionality in said UCs.
 Other services at the backend are realized as VNFs at the Application Orchestration Layer.
 Notice that this layer also hosts NFV MANO and the SEMIoTICS SDN Controller (SSC).
-FIGURE 16 serves as a reference network topology, mainly because it considers the Field and Application Orchestration Layers for VNF instantiation.
+FIGURE 17 serves as a reference network topology, mainly because it considers the Field and Application Orchestration Layers for VNF instantiation.

-2 Network, compute, storage.
+&lt;sup>2 Network, compute, storage.

-FIGURE 16 ENVISIONED NFVI SUPPORTING UC3
+FIGURE 17 ENVISIONED NFVI SUPPORTING UC3